 Within the organisation of the site management, early identification of developments is provided by the Colony managers at an annual expert meeting of the partners.
 The Advisory Committee for Science, Education and Quality issues advice on the preservation of the spatial quality.

-As an example, in component part A the municipality, the Society of Benevolence, the Provincial Government, the Heritage Advisory Organisation and the Cultural Heritage Agency have organised periodic consultations in which all spatial developments that may affect the started or permits are applied for.
+As an example, in component part A the municipality, the Society of Benevolence, the Provincial Government, the Heritage Advisory Organisation and the Cultural Heritage Agency have organised periodic consultations in which all spatial developments that may affect the OUV are discussed before official spatial procedures are started or permits are applied for.